hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 It follows a `pass-through` semantic, which means that the string located in the square-brackets is passed `as-is` to the `ValueExtractor.extract()` method.

-Please note that it is not allowed to use square brackets within the argument string.
+Please note that using square brackets within the argument string is not allowed.

 ### Configuring a Custom Attribute Programmatically